sachin2745/Sistemacerts/README.md

-Sistemacerts Home Page UI
+# SistemaCerts Home Page UI

-This project involves creating the user interface for the home page of the Sistemacerts website, as assigned by Qyality Sistema.
-The page is built using Next.js, React, and Tailwind CSS to ensure a responsive and modern design.
+This repository contains the UI for the home page of the SistemaCerts website, developed as a task assigned by Quality Sistema Company.
+The page is built using Next.js, React, and Tailwind CSS to ensure a modern, responsive design.

-You can view the deployed page here.
+Check out the live site here: [SistemaCerts Home Page](https://sistemacerts.vercel.app/).

+## Technologies Used
+- **Next.js**: For server-side rendering and optimized performance.
+- **React**: For building a dynamic and interactive user interface.
+- **Tailwind CSS**: For fast and efficient styling with utility-first CSS.